typhonjs-node-utils/object/README.md

 ## TypeScript notes

-- Exact tuple accessors provide the strongest `safeAccess` inference.
+- Exact tuple string property paths provide the strongest `safeAccess` inference.
-- Runtime-sized `PropertyKey[]` accessors resolve to `unknown` at the type level because their path cannot be determined statically.
+- Runtime-sized `PropertyKey[]` paths resolve to `unknown` at the type level because their path cannot be determined statically.
 - Dotted string inference is supported for object properties but intentionally rejects traversal into arrays.

 ## Scope and limitations

 These utilities focus on ordinary JavaScript objects and arrays:

-- `Map` and `Set` entries are not traversed by `safeKeyIterator` or compared by `safeEqual`.
+- `Map` and `Set` entries are not traversed by `pathKeyIterator` or compared by `safeEqual`.
 - Property access may invoke getters and proxy traps.
 - `safeEqual` is asymmetric and source-driven.
 - Array element objects are compared by reference.